ldbc/lsqb/README.md

 * This benchmark has been inspired by the [LDBC SNB](https://arxiv.org/pdf/2001.02299.pdf) and the [JOB](https://db.in.tum.de/~leis/papers/lookingglass.pdf) benchmarks.
 * This benchmark is designed to be *simple* similarly to the [TPC-x "Express" benchmarks](http://www.vldb.org/pvldb/vol6/p1186-nambiar.pdf).
 In the spirit of this, we do not provide auditing guidelines – it's the user's responsibility to ensure that the benchmark setup is meaningful.
+We do not provide a common Java/Python driver component as the functionality required by the driver is very simple and can be implemented by users ideally in less than an hour.